a-padman/Dine2/README.md

 }
 ```

-​ You'll need to [create a Twilio Account](https://www.twilio.com/try-twilio) in order to populate your [Twilio resource binding](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-twilio?tabs=javascript) with the proper **accountSID, authToken, and Twilio phone number**.
+​ You'll need to [create a Twilio Account](https://www.twilio.com/try-twilio) in order to populate your [Twilio resource binding](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-twilio?tabs=javascript) with the proper **accountSID, authToken, and Twilio phone number** for validation purposes.
 In this project, I created two bindings in order to send a separate text to each of the two user's who will need the restaurant address.
 I named the first binding "message" and the second binding "message2" (_SUPER_ original names, I know).

 ### 2. Send user's restaurant choice to the HTTP trigger (msgTrigger)